Wormsloe Historic Site: Wormsloe in the 20th century

+During the early twentieth century the De Renne family dismantled all of the cabins save one and used the salvaged materials in other construction project.
+The remaining slave cabin was refurbished in 1929 and the De Rennes hired a local black woman named Liza to play the part of “a nice old-fashioned mammy.”
+Adding to the attempts at “authenticity” of the display, Liza claimed that she had been born into slavery in the very same cabin.
+As tourists strolled through the azaleas, roses, and camellias they could pause at Liza’s cabin to enjoy Old South staples—coffee and hoecakes”—cooked by Liza.

-In 1930 after the stock market crash, Elfrida De Renne Barrow (1884–1970) assumed her brother Wymberly's debts, and eventually made the plantation her official residence.
-Barrow created the Wormsloe Foundation, which continued and expanded the family tradition of publishing works related to Georgia history.
+In 1938, poor real estate investments and the economic tumult of the Great Depression forced Wymberley and Augusta to relinquish Wormsloe to Wymberly sister, Elfrida De Renne Barrow.
+She assumed her brother Wymberley's debts, and eventually made the plantation her official residence.
+Elfrida Barrow created the Wormsloe Foundation, which continued and expanded the family tradition of publishing works related to Georgia history.

-In 1961, Barrow donated most of the Wormsloe estate to the Wormsloe Foundation, while retaining ownership of Wormsloe House and its immediate area.
-In 1972, after the Wormsloe Foundation's tax-exempt status was revoked, the foundation transferred ownership of Wormsloe to the Nature Conservancy, which in turn transferred it to the State of Georgia the following year.
-In 1979, the state opened the site to the public as Wormsloe Historic Site.
-The descendants of Noble Jones still control Wormsloe House and its surrounding acreage.
+In 1961, Barrow donated most of the Wormsloe estate to the Wormsloe Foundation, while retaining ownership of Wormsloe House and approximately 50 acres of the surrounding area.
+In 1972, after the Wormsloe Foundation's tax-exempt status was revoked by the Supreme Court of Georgia, the foundation transferred ownership of Wormsloe to the Nature Conservancy, which in turn transferred it to the State of Georgia the following year.
+In 1979, the state opened the site to the public as Wormsloe State Historic Site.
+In the transfer of land ownership, the state allows the descendants of Noble Jones to remain in the family’s original house and maintain control of 50 acres of land surrounding the house.
+Those 50 acres include the large house, slave quarters, a library, a family cemetery, and multiple newer buildings.
+The family must continue living in the house as their primary residence otherwise the property rights will revert back into state control.

 Wormsloe Historic Site

 The arched entrance to Wormsloe is located just off Skidaway Road, near the Isle of Hope community.
 The state-controlled area includes the scenic oak-lined avenue, a museum, and a walking trail that leads through the dense maritime forest to the ruins of the tabby fort built by Jones in 1745.
 More recently, the park has established a colonial life demonstration area, which includes a replica wattle and daub hut and several small outbuildings that simulate a living area for Jones' marines and slaves.

 The Wormsloe site is within a dense oak-pine maritime forest.
 Much of the forest originally pre-dated European settlement of the Isle of Hope, but a southern pine beetle infestation in the 1970s killed off most of the old-growth pines.
 A short interpretive trail near the museum displays prints of wildlife and birds by the 18th-century naturalist Mark Catesby.